Kingdageek/computer-manager/README.md

 ## Computer Manager

-Simple backend service for system admins to manage computers in their organizations.
+Simple golang backend service for system admins to manage computers in their organizations.

 ### General Features